Facebook nixes billions of fake accounts - Journal du Cameroun

-Facebook on Wednesday said it has nixed 5.4 billion fake accounts already this year, in a sign of a persistent battle on social media against manipulation and disinformation.
+Facebook on Wednesday said it has taken down some 5.4 billion fake accounts this year in a sign of the persistent battle on social media against manipulation and misinformation.

+Amid growing efforts to create fraudulent accounts, Facebook said it has stepped up its defenses and often removes the accounts within minutes of being created.

 “We have improved our ability to detect and block attempts to create fake, abusive accounts,” the internet firm said in its latest transparency report.